AdobeDocs/experience-manager-65.en/help/forms/using/reader-extending-policy-protected-pdf-documents-using-ppl.md

 ---
 # Reader extending policy-protected PDF documents using Portable Protection Library {#reader-extending-policy-protected-pdf-documents-using-portable-protection-library}

-You must be familiar with concepts of document security, reader extension, and Java Programming language to reader-extend the document security policy-protected PDF documents.
+Be familiar with concepts of document security, reader extension, and Java Programming language to reader-extend the document security policy-protected PDF documents.

 You can use document security to restrict access of specific PDF documents to only authorized users.
 You can also determine how a recipient can use a protected document.
 For example, you can specify whether recipients can print, copy, or edit text of a document security policy-protected document.
 To learn more about document security, see [about document security](/help/forms/using/admin-help/document-security.md).